Profile

 We are currently a team of two, with the ambition of having a multi-disciplinary approach to gender in the built environment grounded in both tangible design and supportive policy and theory.

 I graduated in 2021 from the University of Dundee in the MA Urban Planning course.
-I am currently working in a Local Authority’s Development Management Team as a Planning Officer.
+After working at a Local Authority in Suffolk, then remote working and travelling Latin America, I have recently started the role of a Planner at Savills.

 With Kirsty, I hope to inspire both women and men, old and young, regardless of ethnicity or sexual orientation, to make inclusive and safer spaces that work better for the entire population and promote gender equality.
-I strongly agree with the UN that sustainability cannot be achieved without gender equality and so I hope you feel inspired to promote change with us.
+I hope you feel inspired to promote change with us.

 Kirsty Watt, MArch (she/her)